This post is part 1 of a series.

 The first version of WordPress was released in 2003, as an open source project licensed under GPLV2.
-Over the past 10 years, WordPress has evolved into one of the most popular platforms for creating blogs and websites.
+Over the past 15 years, WordPress has evolved into one of the most popular platforms for creating blogs and websites.

-One of the biggest challenges for a webmaster of any website today is to create a great design, and WordPress themes rise to that challenge very well.
+One of the biggest challenges for a webmaster of any website today is to create a great design and WordPress themes rise to that challenge very well.

 They help to add new features to your WordPress powered websites.
 There is a WordPress plugin for almost everything.
 All you need to do is find a plugin (features) that you need for your WordPress powered site, and when you add that plugin, you are adding those features to your site.

 You can download WordPress plugins from the official plugin directory or from many individual plugin developers or companies.

-WordPress.com vs. WordPress.Org: What’s the difference?
+WordPress.com vs WordPress.org: What’s the difference?

-WordPress offers two variations of its’ software – WordPress.com and WordPress.org.
-WordPress.org which is also popularly known as a self-hosted WordPress blog, which I will explain further below.
+WordPress.org is also popularly known as a “self-hosted WordPress blog,” which I will explain in a minute.

 WordPress.com is a free blogging platform offered by Automattic, which allows anyone to create a blog for free.

 From the perspective of a personal blog, however, this is not a bad option, as the WordPress team takes care of managing your blog’s architecture and back-up.

-WordPress.com is useful for:
+WordPress.com is good for:

-WordPress.com is not for:
+WordPress.com is not good for:

 - People who are planning to make money from a blog